-The Hour of Curiosity is a set of free lesson plans, professional development activities, videos and more developed to support student engagement, 21st century education and STEAM.
+The Hour of Curiosity is a set of lesson plans, professional development activities, videos and more developed to support student engagement, 21st century education and STEAM.

 What is the Hour of Curiosity?

 The Hour of Curiosity is not a scheduled event.
 Rather it is a place for teachers to get comfortable with coding, augmented reality, Minecraft and MaKey MaKey.
 Some resources are meant for PD opportunities, some are classroom activities and some are student examples.

 Can I download and share it with other teachers?

 I want to spread the love of Computer Science and expose as many kids and teachers to it.

 Can I help?